-Even though it can be hard to find, it's the presence of 4K HDR content from Amazon Prime Video (and also Netflix) that makes opting for the Fire TV Stick 4K worth it over and above the Full HD version – if you have a compatible TV.
+It's the presence of 4K HDR content from Amazon Prime (and also Netflix) that makes opting for the Fire TV Stick 4K worth it over and above the Full HD version – so long as you have a compatible TV, but of course.

-The value of the Amazon's device can't be questioned – compared to a device like the Apple TV 4K it's far cheaper.
+The value of the Amazon's device can't be questioned – compared to a device like the Apple TV 4K the Amazon offering is far cheaper.
 The only justification for buying the Apple TV or Apple TV 4K is if you're invested completely into the Apple ecosystem, regularly look at Memories from your iCloud photo stream and AirPlay stuff to your TV.
-With Apple expected to start making more TV content in 2019, it will surely have to join the others in producing a cheaper Apple TV.

 Equally, if you have an Android phone and you use Google services like Google Photos then you may be better off with the Chromecast Ultra – simply because it's a more seamless experience with your device.

-The bottom line is, if you want 4K HDR streaming, use Alexa and like Amazon's Prime Video ecosystem then there is nothing better out there.
-And given how good some Prime content is right now, that makes it a very compelling proposition indeed.
+If you want 4K HDR streaming, use Alexa a lot and like Amazon's Prime Video ecosystem then there is nothing better out there.
+And given how good some Prime content is right now, that makes this device a very compelling proposition indeed.